Gustav, Psychiatrist from Slovakia working in Denmark

 Anezka agrees: “It is very important that you are positive and motivated.
 The whole process is lengthy: Visits to Denmark, the intensive language course and then the move.
 But the main thing is that you should keep in mind that it also takes time to settle in Denmark.
 It’s also important that you aren’t shy, but that you always ask if you are unsure about anything.
 It’s a different culture, and it can sometimes be hard to know what to ask for, and it can also be difficult for Danes to help because they also don’t always know what is different in their country,” Anezka comments.

-Now, almost four months after their arrival in Aalborg, they feel that are finally settled.
+Now, almost four months after their arrival in Aalborg, they feel that they are finally settled.
 They are enjoying their new life as a family in northern Jutland and plan to stay in Denmark for many years.